patanext-project/patanext/CONTRIBUTING.md

-**NOTE: This file is not yet finished**
+**NOTE: This file is not yet finished and is currently in rework (since the game is being remade into my framework)**

-For contributing new features to the game, please check the project Trello to see which feature you can develop.
+For contributing new features to the game, please check the project roadmap to see which feature you can develop.

 # Guidelines